-The aim of RSE is to provide balanced factual information about physical and emotional changes, together with consideration of the broader emotional, ethical, religious, and moral dimensions of sexual health.
+The aim of RSE is to provide balanced, factual information about physical and emotional changes, together with consideration of the broader emotional, ethical, religious, and moral dimensions of sexual health.
 These aims will be taught with a cross-curricular approach.
 Our RSE programme aims to prepare pupils for an adult life in which they can:

-- develop positive values and a moral framework that will guide their decisions, judgements and behaviour. - have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - understand the consequences of their actions and behave responsibly within personal relationships. - avoid being pressured into uncomfortable or dangerous situations. - communicate effectively by developing the appropriate language for sex and relationship issues. - develop awareness of their sexuality, challenge sexism and prejudice, and promote equality and diversity. - have sufficient information and skills to protect themselves in a variety of situations. - be aware of sources of help and acquire the skills and confidence to access advice and support, if necessary.
+- Develop positive values and a moral framework that will guide their decisions, judgements and behaviour. - Have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - Understand the consequences of their actions and behave responsibly within personal relationships. - Avoid being pressured into uncomfortable or dangerous situations. - Communicate effectively by developing the appropriate language for sex and relationship issues. - Develop awareness of their sexuality, challenge sexism and prejudice, and promote equality and diversity. - Have sufficient information and skills to protect themselves in a variety of situations. - Be aware of sources of help and acquire the skills and confidence to access advice and support, if necessary.

-Organisation and Content of Relationships and Sex Education
+Organisation And Content Of Relationships And Sex Education

-Corporation Road Community Primary School specifically delivers relationships and sex education through its PSHE Programme, RE and Science lessons at Foundation Stage, KS1 and KS2.
+Corporation Road Community Primary School specifically delivers relationships and sex education through its PSHE Programme and Science lessons at Foundation Stage, KS1 and KS2.

 Much of the sex and relationship education takes place within PSHE lessons.
 School staff are usually the best people to work with the pupils on many of the RSE topics as they are aware of each pupil's individual circumstances.
-RSE lessons are set within the wider context of the PSHE curriculum and focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also taught as part of National Curriculum Science.
+RSE lessons are set within the wider context of the PSHE curriculum and focus more on the emotional aspects of development and relationships.
+The physical aspects of puberty and reproduction are also taught as part of the Science National Curriculum.
 The PSHE Programme and Science National Curriculum are taught in every year group.

-Any RSE lesson may consider questions or issues that some pupils will find sensitive.
-Before embarking on these lessons ground rules (Group Agreements) are established which prohibit inappropriate personal information being requested or disclosed by those taking part in the lesson.
+Some RSE lesson may consider questions or issues that some pupils will find sensitive.
+Before embarking on these lessons ground rules (group agreements) are established which prohibit inappropriate personal information being requested or disclosed by those taking part in the lesson.

-When pupils ask questions, we aim to answer them honestly at an age appropriate level and within the ground rule established at the start of the sessions.
-If it is felt that answering a specific question would involve information at a level inappropriate to the age and development of the rest of the pupils, the question will be dealt with individually at another time.
+When pupils ask questions, we aim to answer them honestly at an age appropriate level and within the ground rules established at the start of the sessions.
+If it is felt that answering a specific question would involve information at a level inappropriate to the age and development of the rest of the pupils, the question will be dealt with individually at another time and parents would be notificed.